 After Ken’s wise words there’s a brief history of the club spread over five pages, then we’re in to the season-by-season summaries that make up the bulk of the book.
 This is where the Kelly, Andrews & James version scores over the original Ollier publication: Fred concentrated solely on the stats for each season, while the new version also contains two pages of written history for every campaign, and includes the full league table, another table summarising appearances and goals, yet another with the overall match summary by competition, a pen portrait of one of the important players from that season and a (usually) quirky fact highlighted in its own box.
 There is a lot of information on every page, but the layout is well-designed and modern, and it’s easy to read without getting completely bogged down.

 The authors have chunked the seasons into eras such as the pre-Highbury Plumstead years, early days at Highbury, the Chapman ‘dynasty’, and so on.
 These are separated by interesting and in some cases rarely seen photographs from the era in question.
 When you’ve worked your way through these hundreds of pages and finished with the Wenger years there’s a brief but poignant few pages on Arsenal players and staff injured or killed in the two World Wars, then the story of each manager and their career stats.
-(Andy and Mark have forced me to change my comparison on this blog of all managers’ records a few times by discovering new information that updates previously-held beliefs about who was in charge and when in the early years.)
+(Andy and Mark have forced me to change my comparison of all managers’ records on this blog a few times, by discovering new information that updates previously-held beliefs about who was in charge and when in the early years.)

 Then there are player stats all the way from Adams (T) to Zelalam (G), listed alphabetically but also referenced by number in the order in which they made their debut.
 We’re getting close to 900 players to appear for Arsenal in competitive matches now – the 500th was Terry Anderson, who made 26 appearances between 1963 and 1965.
 (I’d never heard of him.
 The 501st was more familiar: Jon Sammels.)